SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 2120 uce-list
 ```

 `uce-list` has the names of the loci and there are a total of 2120 of them.
-In our exercise we’ll be running the first 100 of these tasks, but in a real analysis, you would run all 2120.
+In our exercise we'll be running the first 100 of these tasks, but in a real analysis, you would run all 2120.

 ### Edit the job file